Would you like to tell your story? Who is Filippo?

 You are currently a city councilor in Riccione, how did this passion for politics come about?

-Politics has always been a personal passion of mine, I have no family history of political commitment, we do something completely different, I myself do not live off politics, but I work with my father and brother in a frozen food distribution company.
-I had been thinking about running for office for a while, when the opportunity presented itself I jumped at it.
-There were many people who helped me, also because I was 22 years old and had no experience, I did not get many preferences but they were enough to get into the council and it was truly satisfying.
-Politics is not easy, just as it is not easy to enter into certain dynamics.
-After a year in the city council I managed to get an Order of the Day approved where the administration is asked to commit and invest in the installation of AEDs, automatic external defibrillators, which can be used by everyone in case of extreme necessity.
+Politics has always been a personal passion of mine.
+I have no family history of political involvement; we do something completely different.
+I don't make a living from politics myself, but I work with my father and brother in a frozen food distribution company.
+I'd been thinking about running for office for a while, and when the opportunity presented itself, I jumped at it.
+Many people supported me, especially since I was 22 and had no experience.
+I didn't get a huge number of votes, but it was enough to get onto the council, and it was truly satisfying.
+Politics isn't easy, just as it isn't easy to get involved in certain dynamics.
+After a year on the city council, I managed to get an agenda approved calling on the administration to commit to and invest in installing AEDs, automated external defibrillators, which can be used by anyone in times of extreme need.

 How did it end?